GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ##           0%          25%          50%          75%         100%
 ##  0.002792009  0.111905815  0.462933019  1.966445774 19.648012161
 ```
+As a result, the representation of large tsunamis is improved.

-### Combined importance-sampling and non-uniform sampling in magnitude-bins
+## Combined importance-sampling and non-uniform sampling in magnitude-bins

-We can also combine importance-sampling with non-uniform sampling in each magnitude bin.
+Importance-sampling can be combined with non-uniform sampling in each magnitude bin.
 Here we
-again draw on solutions for the optimal sampling-effort at a range of stage-values.
-The
+draw on solutions for the optimal sampling-effort at a range of stage-values to
-approach is very similar to that used previously for stratified-sampling, except we also
+estimate the sampling effort.
+The approach is very similar to that used
-have to pass the `event_importance_weighted_sampling_probs` to the function.
+previously for stratified-sampling, except we also have to pass the
+`event_importance_weighted_sampling_probs` to the function.

 Here we compute the optimal sampling effort for a threshold stage of 2m, and 5m